oracle/weblogic-kubernetes-operator/documentation/4.1/content/managing-domains/domain-on-pv/overview.md

 WDT models are a convenient and simple alternative to WLST configuration scripts and templates.
-They compactly define a WebLogic domain using model files, variable properties files, and application archives files.
+They compactly define a WebLogic domain using model files, variable property files, and application archive files.
 For more information about the model format and its integration, see [Usage]({{< relref "/managing-domains/domain-on-pv/usage.md" >}})